hiki-t/aisf24_solo_project/intro.md

 <br>

-With the aforementioned research setting,
+<b>Results</b>

-I replicated the finding of Anthropic previous work, such that the 49 features were gradually represented into the two major feature directions across training epochs.
+- The 49 features gradually aligned into two major feature directions over 20 training epochs.
-When normalized importance* of each feature ranging -1 to 1, the two important features were directed orthogonally, and less important features remained relatively close to 0.
+- When normalized between -1 and 1, the two of relatively important features were orthogonal, while relatively less important features remained closer to zero.
-Interestingly, some features with large importance directed middle of the two orthogonal directions.
+- Some features with high importance appeared between the two primary directions, suggesting partial redundancy or shared information.

 See <b>Figure 1</b> for visual summary of Exp1 result.

-*Importance = how much a feature contributes to the MSE loss of the autoencoder model to reconstruct the 49 neural activations of the lienar model.
-The more contribution, the larger importance value.

 <br>